-For all levels of internal appeal, appeals are reviewed by persons who are not subordinate to those who made prior adverse benefit determinations.
+For all levels of internal appeal, appeals are reviewed by persons who are not subordinate to those who made prior adverse benefit determinations (Excluding Medicare Appeals).
 Appeals of clinical matters will be decided by personnel qualified to review the appeal, including licensed, certified, or registered healthcare professionals who were not involved in the initial determination, at least one of whom will be a clinical peer reviewer.
-For any Medicaid Behavioral Health grievances or appeals, a peer-to-peer review will be conducted prior to a decision being made and are subject to specific Behavioral Health requirements including:
+For any Medicaid Behavioral Health grievances or appeals, upon request by submitting provider, a peer-to-peer review will be conducted prior to a decision being made and are subject to specific Behavioral Health requirements including:

-- ☐ A physician board certified in general psychiatry must review all inpatient level of care denials for psychiatric treatment - A physician board certified in addiction treatment must review all inpatient level of care denials for Substance Use Disorder (SUD)
+- A physician board certified in general psychiatry must review all inpatient level of care denials for psychiatric treatment - A physician board certified in addiction treatment must review all inpatient level of care denials for Substance Use Disorder (SUD)